 In the next part, we want to introduce to you some highly recommended wood pellet litter in the market.
 There are also brief pros & cons evaluations if you are going to check them out quickly!

 It… becomes invisible, doesn’t it?
-No odor, no dust, takes no time to clean, and harmless to your kitten, right?
+No odor, no dust, takes no time to clean, and is harmless to your kitten, right?

 Well, these pine cat litter pellets have it all!
 Firstly, they are made from natural pine without any involvement of harsh chemicals.
 There are four highlighted features that you might find appealing in this cat litter: